jfxueX/Debugging/gdb/books/debugging-with-gdb/4-running-programs-under-gdb.md

 for debugging information.
 GDB no longer supports this format; if your GNU C compiler has this option, do not use it.

-GDB knows about preprocessor macros and can show you their expansion (see [Macros] (Macros.html#Macros)).
+GDB knows about preprocessor macros and can show you their expansion (see [Macros](Macros.html#Macros)).
 Most compilers do not include information about preprocessor macros in the debugging information if you specify the -g flag alone.
-Version 3.1 and later of GCC, the GNU C compiler, provides macro information if you are using the DWARF debugging format, and specify the option -g3.
+Version 3.1 and later of GCC, the GNU C compiler, provides macro information if you are using the DWARF debugging format, and specify the option `-g3`.

 See [Options for Debugging Your Program or GCC](http://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html#Debugging-Options) in Using the GNU Compiler Collection (GCC), for more information on GCC options affecting debug